QuixoticSL/JS-Allonge/NOTES.md

 - `(x) => (y) => x` where the first `x` is an argument, `y` is another argument and the last `x` is an expression referring to a variable.
 - Invoking a function means applying zero or more arguments.
 - Call by sharing is generally understood to be a specialization of call by value, and it explains why some values are known as value types and other values are known as reference types.

+### October 18th 2017 ###
+- The function `(y) => x` is interesting.
+It contains a free variable, `x`.
+A free variable is one that is not bound within the function.
+- Functions containing no free variables are called pure functions.
+Functions containing one or more free variables are called closures.
+A pure function can contain a closure.